Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

-We will proceed to warm-start CMA-ES's step-size $\sigma$ from the internal states of BFGS.
-While the initial value of $\sigma$ can be set directly to its counterpart in BFGS - the length of steps obtained from BFGS's internal line search procedure, this setting usually leads to unsatisfactory performance since BFGS's line search procedure sometime exhibits unstable behavior, thereby making the initial $\sigma$ of CMA-ES improper.
-Instead, we can consider averaging the step length of BFGS over the $n$ most recent iterations, i.e., $\sigma =(n-1)^{-1}\sum_{j=0}^{n-2} \lVert \mathbf{x}_j - \mathbf{x}_{j+1} \rVert$, where $\mathbf{x}_j$ is the $j$-th recent search point ($\mathbf{x}_0$ is the last point of BFGS prior to the switching) in the trajectory of BFGS.
+We also warm-start the step-size $\sigma$ of CMA-ES from the internal states of BFGS.
+While the initial value of $\sigma$ can be set directly to its counterpart in BFGS - the length of steps obtained from BFGS' internal line search procedure, this setting usually leads to unsatisfactory performance since BFGS' line search procedure sometimes exhibits unstable behavior, thereby making the initial $\sigma$ of CMA-ES improper.
+Instead, we consider averaging the step length\footnote{Strictly speaking, for variable-metric optimization methods, e.g., BFGS and CMA-ES, the Mahalanobis metric is the most sensible choice for computing the step length.
+In our experiment, we choose the Euclidean metric for simplicity, which works quite well according to the experimental result.} of BFGS over the $n$ most recent iterations from the switching point, i.e., $\sigma =n^{-1}\sum_{j=0}^{n-1} \lVert \mathbf{x}_j - \mathbf{x}_{j+1} \rVert$, where $\mathbf{x}_j$ is the $j$-th recent search point ($\mathbf{x}_0$ is the last point of BFGS before the switching) in the trajectory of BFGS.

 We compare the effect of these different parts of the warm-starting procedure on the performance of a dynamic combination of BFGS and CMA-ES.
 In Fig.~\ref{fig:ERTs-bfgs-cmaes}, we show the resulting ERT-curves on F14 in 2D.
 From this figure, it is clear to see that switching from BFGS to CMA-ES is beneficial to avoid the numerical issues near the end of the optimization procedure, but the details of the switching procedure have a large effect on the overall performance.
-We can see that only warm-starting the initial point is not sufficient to beat the CMA-ES itself, as the step-size will be much too large (Fig.~\ref{fig:countour_cma_basic_new}, the leftmost sub-plot).
-Utilizing the warm-starting procedures for both step-size and covariance matrix, we observe $61\%$ actual performance gain over the \vbss.
+We can see that only warm-starting the initial point is not sufficient to beat the CMA-ES itself, as the step size will be much too large (Fig.~\ref{fig:countour_cma_basic_new}, the leftmost sub-plot).
+Utilizing the warm-starting procedures for both step-size and covariance matrix, we observe a $64\%$ actual performance gain over the \vbss (which is CMA-ES in this case).